American student Otto Warmbier released by North Korea is in a coma

-The 22-year-old contracted botulism and is in "bad shape" but en route back to the United States, a source close to the family told CNN.
+and is in "bad shape" but en route back to the United States, a source close to the family told CNN.

 "Otto has left North Korea.
 He is on Medivac flight on his way home.
 Sadly, he is in a coma and we have been told he has been in that condition since March of 2016.
 We learned of this only one week ago," said Fred and Cindy Warmbier in a statement.